Authentic Thalipeeth Recipe: A Nutritious Maharashtrian Delight

 4. Garnish and Serve:

-- Once both sides are cooked, remove the Thalipeeth from the tawa.
+- Once both sides are cooked, remove from the tawa.

 - Serve it hot with fresh yogurt, pickle, chopped onions, and a sprinkle of coriander leaves.